cisfcuellarGIT/FullTimeForzeJuanCuellar/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the proyect

-This project is the technical test for FULLTIMEFORCE.
+This project is the technical test for FULLTIMEFORCE

 ### Built With

 This project was built with

 * [Node](https://nodejs.org/)
 * [React](https://reactjs.org)